Day 1: Arrival at Entebbe Airport

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Lake Albert Safari Lodge | Comfort Level: Mid-range

-Day 5: Game safari and Quad bike ride
+Day 5: Game safari and Nature walk

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Lake Albert Safari Lodge | Comfort Level: Mid-range